What is porting a mortgage, and how does it work?

 Is porting the same as remortgaging?

-No, porting a mortgage isn’t the same thing as remortgaging your property.
-When you port your mortgage from one property to another, you must stick with the same lender, interest rates and terms (unless you borrow more money, in which case your lender may set a different rate and new terms for the additional borrowing).
-Whereas when you remortgage, however, your current mortgage deal ends and you switch to a brand new one.
+No, porting a mortgage isn't the same thing as remortgaging your property.
+When porting a mortgage from one property to another, you must stick with the same lender, interest rates, and terms (unless you borrow more money, in which case your lender may set a different rate and new terms for the additional borrowing).
+Whereas when remortgaging, however, the current mortgage deal ends, and you switch to a brand new one.

-This can be with a completely different mortgage lender, if you wish, or you can do a product transfer to switch deals with your current provider.
+This can be with a completely different mortgage lender, if desired, or you can do a product transfer to switch deals with your current provider.
 When choosing a new mortgage deal, you can choose from a selection of lenders and mortgage products from across the market, depending upon your eligibility.
-The better your credit rating and overall affordability, the more choice you’ll typically have.
+The better your credit rating and overall affordability, the more choices you'll typically have.

-To find out what mortgage deals you could be eligible for, create a free Tembo plan.
-Our smart decisioning technology will find all the buying schemes you qualify for to give you a personalised mortgage recommendation, including indicative mortgage rates.
+To find out what mortgage deals you could be eligible for, complete your details online with us today.
+Our smart decisioning technology will find all the buying schemes you could qualify for in seconds, including indicative mortgage rates.

 Perfect for you: How to remortgage

-Use our Remortgage Calculator to see what you could be offered, including interest rates and indicative monthly costs.
+Use our Remortgage Calculator to see what you could be offered at a quick glance, including interest rates and indicative monthly costs.

 What are the benefits of porting a mortgage?